frankdarnese/react-native-skeleton/README.md

 To build and launch the project, run the following command:
 - Option 1.<br>
 `react-native run-ios`<br>
-This should launch the Simulator, and you should see the boilerplate screen.<br>
+This should launch the Simulator and you should see the boilerplate screen.<br>
 <b>Note</b>: This may take a few minutes before launching the app.

 - Option 2.<br>